Mehdi-Adjaoue/aws_notebook/README.md

     c.NotebookApp.ip = '0.0.0.0'  # listen on all IPs
     ```

-1. Most of your problems will come from the previous step. remember, the file you are writing is a `.py`, so pay attention to indentation.
-   When you are done, You can save : `Ctrl+O`, then quite : `Ctrl+X`.
+1. Most of your problems will come from the previous step.
+Remember, the file you are writing is a `.py`, so pay attention to indentation.
+You can save : `Ctrl+O`, then quite : `Ctrl+X`.
 1. Finally you can launch your notebook:

     ```